amnah/yii-recaptcha/readme.md

 ## Extending

-* Creating a new file that extends the KRecaptcha or KRecaptchaValidator class
+* Create a new file that extends the YiiRecaptcha\Recaptcha or YiiRecaptcha\RecaptchaValidator class
 * Reference the new file instead of the original

 ```php